Everything you love about gazpacho is reimagined in this refreshing gazpacho salad. Easy to make and so satisfyingly crispy and delicious!

 - Some folks like to present this salad layered in a clear glass straight-sided bowl, such as a trifle bowl.
 It does have lovely colorful layers but you will want to toss it before serving so the dressing coats the salad.

-- Make this salad a main course by adding cooked shrimp, canned beans, canned tuna, hard boiled egg, cubed sharp cheese such as Manchego, or grilled chicken.
+- Make this salad a main course by adding cooked shrimp, quick fried chicken bites, canned beans, canned tuna, hard boiled egg, cubed sharp cheese such as Manchego, or grilled chicken.

 - Substitute or add ingredients to the salad.
 I love it with avocado, cubed or sliced, and kalamata olives are a great addition.
 Add a little heat with sliced jalapeño pepper.
 A sprinkle of fresh herbs is fantastic — try cilantro, chives, parsley, dill, or basil.